11 Great TV Sitcom Halloween Specials

-Boy Meets World did not always have a Halloween episode, but they had a few throughout the course of their series, and they were all pretty awesome.
+Boy Meets World did not produce a Halloween episode every year, but they had a few throughout the course of their series, and they were all pretty awesome.
 Each one took a break from normalcy and went all out, turning characters into werewolves, witches, and mass murderers.
 Just like the rest of the series, they mixed humor and sympathy to create a fitting Halloween tribute.

 Nobody did Halloween like Roseanne.
 In fact, you could say that they started the trend of producing annual Halloween-themed episodes.
 They weren’t necessarily scary, but there were costumes, pranks, and other fun Halloween antics.
 They were also some of the funniest episodes of the series.

-Favorite Episode: The first six Halloween episodes are nearly tied for first place, but I’m going to go with the show’s first Halloween episode.
+The first six Halloween episodes are nearly tied for first place, but my absolute favorite is probably the show’s first Halloween episode.
 In this one, the Connors set up a Haunted House for the trick-or-treaters.
 The girls aren’t into it, Dan’s busy trying to score a job, and Roseanne’s obsessed with trying to prank Dan.
 Jackie’s haunted house performance will leave you in stitches, and the candy apples and creepy old lady story will have you nostalgic for the Halloweens of the 80’s.

 I’d have to say that Home Improvement matches Roseanne in the quality of their Halloween episodes.
 Like Roseanne, Tim Taylor is a prankster, and he always has the best Halloween costumes.
 They help to cushion the blow of the dozens of injuries he incurs each episode.

-Favorite Episode: The “Crazy for You” episode sticks out in my mind as their greatest Halloween episode.
+The “Crazy for You” episode sticks out in my mind as their greatest Halloween episode.
 In this one, Tim is stalked by an obsessed fan which makes him paranoid beyond belief.
 Little does he know that the obsessed fan is really just a prank by Jill to get back at him for all of the Halloween pranks that he has made her endure throughout the years.
 Even though you're in on the joke halfway through, the ending sets an unsettling, creepy tone that leads up to the big reveal.
 This is 90’s TV at its finest.

-Favorite Episode: Any fan of the show remembers the “Stevil” episode (1996).
+Any fan of the show remembers the “Stevil” episode (1996).
 There were actually two Stevil stories, but I’m going with the first one that aired.
 In this one, a doll of Urkel’s likeness comes to life and tortures the Winslow family.
 The deep, demonic voice was terrifying, but the puppetry was hilarious and over-the-top.
 Still, my brother, sister, and I watched this one with the lights on.

 Dharma and Greg